 A delicate young woman (Jennifer Lawrence) is desperate to create a “paradise” for her family by restoring her husband’s home after it was destroyed in a fire.
 Her husband (Javier Bardem) – an older, impulsive, self-interested artist – oscillates between worshipping, rejecting and betraying her, continually inviting drama and chaos into their sanctuary against her will… and wrecking it, piece by piece, until the bloody, horrifying conclusion.

 Nauseatingly unnerving, the Black Swan director’s latest film – a psychological horror of sorts – is a masterclass of tension.
-The spare script and impeccable sound design leave acres of silence, punctuated by flashes of violence, and Lawrence suffuses her role with palpable vulnerability; you flinch for her with each cruel word thrown her way, each invader that storms into her home and upends her tranquility, each wilful destruction of the world she has sweetly and lovingly built.
+The spare script and impeccable sound design leave acres of silence, punctuated by flashes of violence, and Lawrence suffuses her role with palpable vulnerability; you flinch for her with each cruel word thrown her way, each invader that storms into her home and upends her tranquility, each wilful destruction of the world she has lovingly built.

 For all the effectiveness of the production, though, Aronofsky reportedly wrote the script in just five days, and it shows: it has the frenzied, occasionally unfinished feel of someone struggling to record every detail of a dissipating dream.
 This becomes clear in the final act, where the film abandons any thread of realism and becomes purely allegorical – which, while jarring, just about works until the disappointing decision to “reveal” what the lead characters represent in the final scenes.

-The ambiguity that runs through the film to this point is far more powerful and compelling, weaving together ideas about power and control, a retelling of the book of Genesis, abuse of love and innocence, the brutal effect of reality on hopes, dreams and our attempts to be free and autonomous, and the question of what kind of creativity we value – specifically, disdain for anything that is nurturing or a labour of love, vs that created for public performance, which is more celebrated, even when it’s less sincere.
+The ambiguity that runs through the film until this point is far more powerful and compelling, weaving together ideas about power and control, a retelling of the book of Genesis, abuse of love and innocence, the brutal effect of reality on hopes, dreams and our attempts to be free and autonomous, and the question of what kind of creativity we value – specifically, disdain for anything that is nurturing or a labour of love, vs that created for public performance, which here is more celebrated, even when it’s less sincere.

 In Mother! this struggle is gendered.
 As the title implies, the lead character is defined by her traditional role; her skills, gifts and endless, family-orientated work are solely for the benefit of her husband, who accepts everything she offers without gratitude, before throwing it away or allowing it to be destroyed.
 The poet, meanwhile, is consumed by fame and spectacle, engineering emotionally charged situations purely to feed off them in his work, while demanding that she give up everything she holds dear to his baying hordes of fans.